-The Director of OSP is the Authorized Organizational Representatives (AOR) for Merrimack College.
-AOR is responsible for obtaining institutional approval, review, and submit all proposals on behalf of Merrimack College.
+Merrimack College has a dedicated Authorized Organizational Representatives (AOR).
+The AOR is responsible for obtaining institutional approval, reviewing, and submitting all proposals on behalf of Merrimack College.

-OSP is responsible for reviewing sponsor guidelines and submission requirements, reviewing budgets and budget justifications to ensure the proposal submission is following College policy and best practice, accuracy and adherence to sponsor and university policies, reviewing format and basic content, assuring that all internal approvals are in place prior to submission, and submitting the proposal.
+OSP is responsible for reviewing sponsor guidelines and submission requirements, reviewing budgets and budget justifications to ensure the proposal submission is following College policy and best practice, ensuring accuracy and adherence to sponsor and university policies, reviewing format and basic content, confirming that all internal approvals are in place prior to submission, and submitting proposals.

-- Find a funding opportunity you are interested in submitting a proposal, application or “white paper”.
+- Find a funding opportunity you are interested in submitting a proposal, application, or “white paper” for.

-- Download the sponsor/funders funding guidelines, solicitation or Request for Proposal (RFP).
+- Download the sponsor/funder funding guidelines, solicitation, or Request for Proposal (RFP).

-- Prior to submission of a proposal, each PI, Co-PI and senior personnel named in the proposal are required to review Merrimack College’s Conflict of Interest (COI) and the Research Misconduct policies, and complete the COI and Responsible Conduct in Research (RCR) modules using the CITI training.
+- Prior to submission of a proposal, each PI, Co-PI, and senior personnel named in the proposal are required to review Merrimack College’s Conflict of Interest (COI) and Research Misconduct policies, and complete the COI and Responsible Conduct in Research (RCR) modules in the Collaborative Institutional Training Initiative (CITI) certification.

-- You will be required to submit the completed OSP Proposal Routing Form with your proposal documents attached to your department chair and dean for approval and signature on the OSP Proposal Routing Form.
+- You will be required to submit a completed OSP Proposal Routing Form, with all supporting documents included, to your department chair and dean for approval.
+Their signatures are required on the proposal routing form.

-- *Send a scanned copy of the form, your proposal documents, budget and budget justification to firstname.lastname@example.org.
+- Submit the signed copy of the form, proposal documents, budget, and budget justification to firstname.lastname@example.org.